 UInclude’s job description bias tool identifies gender-based and racially exclusive phrases in your JDs.
 It also gives you more inclusive word replacements.

 A unique feature of this tool is it gives you a performance prediction score or an “inclusion score.”
 This score tells you the inclusion level of your job ad and how it might appeal to underrepresented candidates.
-It predicts that any JDs with a score of over 85 will have a higher rate of applicants and a lower cost per application.
+It also predicts that any JDs with a score of over 85 will have a higher rate of applicants and a lower cost per application.

 4. Gender Decoder Job Description Bias Tool

 Gender decoder is a free job description bias tool focused on gender bias.
 It finds subtle gender-coded language in your JDs.
-It also tells you if these words are masculine or feminine coded words, but it does not offer more gender-neutral replacements.
+It also tells you if these words are masculine or feminine coded words.
+But it does not offer more gender-neutral replacements.

 Note: Gender Decoder also allows you to make a copy (as stated in their license) as long as you include the copyright and permission notice.